 Here is a reference recipe

 Stabilizer RH6 is a branded compound consisting of: sucrose ester, monoglyceride, sodium alginate, CMC and potassium dihydrogen phosphate.
-Ajiao is a Chinese medicinal substance obtained from donkey skin that is often used in combination with dates.
+Ajiao (or ejiao) is a Chinese medicinal substance obtained from donkey skin that is often used in combination with dates.
 The complete text of the production process indicates that low calorie sweeteners can be used to.
 It is an experimental recipe.

 An interesting fusion between Chinese dates and Western food and beverage is: Manccio Jujube Coffee, produced by Manccio Co.
 (Xi’an, Shaanxi).
 Coffee is rapidly gaining popularity in China, but it still has a Western character.
 This product is therefore marketed as ‘China’s own coffee’.
 Its ingredients list is simple.